-All staff should be aware that children can abuse other children (referred to as child-on-child abuse).
-All staff should be clear as to the school's policy and procedures regarding child-onchild abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff should be clear as to the school's policy and procedures with regard to peer on peer abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-Child-on-child abuse is most likely to include, but may not be limited to:
+Peer on peer abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); " - abuse in intimate personal relationships between peers; " - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing " physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an " online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - " causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also " known as sexting or youth produced sexual imagery - See YPSI section below); - up-skirting, which typically involves taking a picture under a person's clothing without " their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Online child-on-child abuse is any form of child-on-child abuse with a digital element, for " example 'sexting', online abuse, coercion and exploitation, peer on peer grooming, threatening language delivered via online means, the distribution of sexualized online content and harassment.
+- " bullying (including cyberbullying, prejudice-based and discriminatory bullying); - " abuse in intimate personal relationships between peers; - " physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - " sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - " sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - " causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - " consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery - See YPSI section below); - " up-skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - " initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Online peer on peer abuse is any form of peer on peer abuse with a digital element, for example 'sexting', online abuse, coercion and exploitation, peer on peer grooming, threatening language delivered via online means, the distribution of sexualized online content and harassment.

-Youth Produced Sexual Imagery "Sexting" (YPSI)
+Youth Produced Sexual Imagery (Sexting)

-If staff become concerned about a YPSI issue in relation to a device in the possession of a child (e.g. mobile phone, tablet, digital camera), the member of staff will support the child to take the device immediately to the DSL.
+If staff become concerned about a YPSI issue in relation to a device in the possession of a student (e.g. mobile phone, tablet, digital camera), the member of staff will support the student to take the device immediately to the DSL.
 Staff will not look at or print any indecent images.

-The DSL will discuss the concerns with appropriate staff and speak to any child involved as appropriate.
-Parents/carers will be informed at an early stage and involved in the process after the DSL has discussed the issue with the Principal and the relevant Senior Manager - Safeguarding.
+The DSL will discuss the concerns with appropriate staff and speak to any students involved as appropriate.
+Parents/carers will be informed at an early stage and involved in the process after the DSL has discussed the issue with the Principal and GEMS Vice President - Safeguarding and Child Protection.

-If, at any point in the process, there is concern that a child has been harmed or is at risk of harm, a referral will be made to the relevant external agency, after speaking to the GEMS Vice President - Safeguarding and Child Protection.
+If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm, a referral will be made to the relevant external agency, after speaking to the GEMS Vice President - Safeguarding and Child Protection.